mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step7.md

-Now that we have containers deployed in different namespaces, in order to view and manipulate these resources, there are a couple of options.
+Now that we have containers deployed in different namespaces, there are a couple of options to view and manipulate these resources:

 1. Add the `--namespace` flag with every `kubectl` command
 2. Switch to the appropriate namespace context where the resources live.